-Mark E. Miller, Executive Committee Chair, member of the Programs & Events Committee
+Mark E. Miller, Bylaws Committee Chair, Programs & Events Committee member

 I gave my first environmental talk to my church on The Limits to Growth in 1975, when I was still an undergraduate.
 From that day to this, I have been an environmental activist.
 I am a Climate Reality Presenter and a member of 350.org, Kalamazoo Environmental Council, Citizens Climate Lobby, and the WMU Climate Change Working Group.
 I will be teaching “Energy and Environment” in the Physics Department at WMU this spring.

 With the Sierra Club being one of the oldest and strongest environmental groups in the world, I hope that the Southwest Michigan Group can continue to take leadership on a broad array of local issues, as well as supporting groups which have a tighter focus on the climate issue, the greatest threat we face.
 I see the need for an ongoing platform for communication between the various environmental groups in SW Michigan, so the membership of each group is aware of all relevant events.
 I hope Sierra Club can be part of that.

 I live in Marshall and work as a probate attorney in Calhoun County.
 I became active with SWMG because of my strong commitment toward environmental issues.
 I believe I could contribute even more to the Group as a member of the Executive Committee.